s2chitni/my-github-pages-project/README.md

 - Hindi
 - Marathi

 Psych!!
-You thought I would list programming languages!
+You thought I would list coding languages!

 ## Coding Languages I know

 1. Java
 2. C++
 3. Python
+  - it's so easy
+    - love it to the core
 4. C
+  - Not a big fan honestly
 5. Perl
 6. System Verilog
 7. JavaScript